-Before we begin to elaborate on the topic what an eSIM is, it might look reasonable first to understand what a SIM is.
+Before we begin to elaborate on the topic of what an eSIM is, it might look reasonable first to understand what a SIM is.
 A SIM or Subscriber Identity Module is a tiny chip that contains the necessary information to authenticate your identity to a network carrier.
-It’s like a gate pass at the entry of network infrastructure (cell towers). eSIM on the other hand, as the name suggests is an electronic, or embedded SIM.
+It’s like a gate pass entering network infrastructure (cell towers). eSIM on the other hand, as the name suggests, is an electronic or embedded SIM.

 Introduction to eSIM technology

 eSIM appears to be a much smarter technology for most devices, including, Smartphones and Tablet devices.
 This article looks at the move from Physical SIM card to the digital world of remote SIM provisioning.